 I also try and look for local meet ups or groups to go out and take photos with.
 You can always learn something everytime you go out and start shooting.

-Is there any camera gear that you absolutely love and have in your camera bag?
+Is there any camera gear that you absolutely love?